 Please see our General Disclosure.

 Jason started at Narwhal in the summer of 2020 after graduating from Vanderbilt University with a bachelor’s in Economics and History.
 While at Vanderbilt, he also completed minors in Finance and American Politics.
 Jason spends most of his time researching and analyzing anything and everything to do with client’s investments, from stocks to real estate to the macroeconomy.
-He is currently working towards his Series 65 license and seeks to continue his education after school.
 In his free time, Jason enjoys playing sports, boating, traveling, and being disappointed by his local college and professional sports teams.

 At Narwhal Capital Management, you’re more than just a portfolio, and it’s not all about the numbers.
 Let’s start with a meeting about your needs and future goals.